semaphoreci/docs/docs/examples/estimating-cloud-costs-with-infracost.md

 ## Enforcing policies with CI/CD

-Infracost can be used to enforce cost policies a CI/CD-level.
+Infracost can be used to enforce cost policies with continuous integration.
 When a policy is used, the Infracost CLI will return a non-zero exit status, stopping the pipeline and preventing a deployment that would run over the budget.

 First, we must create a policy file and push it into the repository.
 To learn about the policy syntax, read the [cost policies docs][infracost-policies] on Infracost.

-The following example sets a maximum budget of $1000 USD per month:
+The following example sets a maximum budget of USD 1000 per month:

 ```rego
 # policy.rego